 Louisiana-Pacific (LPX) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the home construction supplier had lost 13.36% in the past month.
-In that same time, the Construction sector lost 3.13%, while the S&P 500 gained 3.75%.
+Prior to today's trading, shares of the home construction supplier had lost 9.9% over the past month.
+This has lagged the Construction sector's loss of 4.71% and the S&P 500's gain of 3.69% in that time.

-Wall Street will be looking for positivity from Louisiana-Pacific as it approaches its next earnings report date.
-In that report, analysts expect Louisiana-Pacific to post earnings of $1.79 per share.
-This would mark a year-over-year decline of 40.53%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.18 billion, up 16.03% from the year-ago period.
+Investors will be hoping for strength from Louisiana-Pacific as it approaches its next earnings release.
+On that day, Louisiana-Pacific is projected to report earnings of $4.54 per share, which would represent year-over-year growth of 50.83%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.18 billion, up 16.03% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.43 per share and revenue of $4.27 billion.
 These totals would mark changes of -11.02% and -6.3%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Louisiana-Pacific.
+Investors might also notice recent changes to analyst estimates for Louisiana-Pacific.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 4.78% higher.
 Louisiana-Pacific is currently a Zacks Rank #1 (Strong Buy).

-Investors should also note Louisiana-Pacific's current valuation metrics, including its Forward P/E ratio of 5.
-Its industry sports an average Forward P/E of 12.22, so we one might conclude that Louisiana-Pacific is trading at a discount comparatively.
+Digging into valuation, Louisiana-Pacific currently has a Forward P/E ratio of 4.65.
+For comparison, its industry has an average Forward P/E of 11.78, which means Louisiana-Pacific is trading at a discount to the group.

 The Building Products - Wood industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 37, which puts it in the top 15% of all 250+ industries.
+This group has a Zacks Industry Rank of 32, putting it in the top 13% of all 250+ industries.

 Click to get this free report